COVID-19 pandemic in Uruguay: Response

 On 17 March, the Ministry of Economy and Finance published a list of prices of products such as alcohol gel, rectified alcohol, and surgical masks, in order to prevent price gouging.
 The list gave locations where the products could be obtained and their prices at each location.

 On 18 March, the government said "everything is on the table", including the possibility of a "general quarantine", to address the virus.
 Amid thousands of unemployment insurance claims, the government announced subsidies and other measures to cushion the economic impact of the pandemic.

-The Medical Syndicate of Uruguay (Sindicato Médico del Uruguay) called for a general quarantine (shutting down all nonessential businesses and activities).
+The Medical Union of Uruguay (Sindicato Médico del Uruguay) called for a general quarantine (shutting down all nonessential businesses and activities).
 As of 19 March, the possibility was being discussed in the government but had not been implemented due to concerns about its economic effects.

+Pedestrians on 18 de Julio Avenue during the winter of 2020 as restrictions were eased.

 In late March, the government closed Uruguay's borders to foreigners, with the exceptions of Uruguayan residents, transit passengers, and cities on the border with Brazil.

-On 30 March, the government announced that from 1 April to 12 April measures would be taken to restrict movement within the country in the lead-up to "Tourism Week" (the Uruguayan term for Holy Week).
+On 30 March, the government announced that from 1 April to 12 April measures would be taken to restrict movement within the country in the lead-up to the Tourism Week (the Uruguayan term for Holy Week).
 Residents were advised not to use RVs or to travel with hunting weapons, and campgrounds were closed.
 The public was advised to stay home and avoid going to public places or campgrounds.

-On 17 April, President Lacalle Pou informed that his administration decided to create a group, locally known as the GACH, made up of experts in order to define methods and studies to advise the government.
-The main experts were: the mathematician, electrical engineer, and academic from the Latin American Academy of Sciences, Fernando Paganini; Dr. Rafael Radi, the first Uruguayan scientist at the National Academy of Sciences of the United States and president of the National Academy of Sciences of Uruguay; and Dr. Henry Cohen Engelman, President of the National Academy of Medicine and awarded as a Master by the World Gastroenterology Organisation in 2019.
+On 17 April, President Luis Lacalle Pou announced the creation of a group of experts, locally known as the GACH—Grupo Asesor Científico Honorario—tasked with advising the government through the development of studies and methodologies.
+Its principal members included mathematician and electrical engineer Fernando Paganini, a member of the Latin American Academy of Sciences; Rafael Radi, the first Uruguayan scientist elected to the US National Academy of Sciences and president of the National Academy of Sciences of Uruguay; and Henry Cohen Engelman, president of the National Academy of Medicine, who was named a Master of the World Gastroenterology Organisation in 2019.